 Ensuring that librarians deliver quality services to the public impacts many issues.
-For this reason, the Washington Office offers this helpful guide to highlight these issues for non-librarian audiences.
-"Libraries: The Place of Opportunity" includes information on how library users can join our efforts to build coalitions and promote the role libraries play in our communities.
+For this reason, the Washington Office offers this helpful guide to highlight these issues for non-librarian audiences, including information on how library users can join our efforts to build coalitions and promote the role libraries play in our communities.

 Planning your Legislative Outreach: Legislative Action Schedule & Know Your Legislator Worksheet

 As with most things, timing is everything.
 To be effective, you must familiarize yourself with the various stages of the legislative process.
 This file helps you to determine when is the best time in the legislative process to perform specific advocacy-related tasks.
-(Also available as a Word document.)
+Available as a Word doc.

 Shaping Your Message: Information for Legislative Advocate